Harbormaster-AI/github-action/README.md

 # Harbormaster Project Acceleration For GitHub

-The contained Github configuration file (_.github/workflows/generate-project.yml_) is a simple, yet powerful way to leverage Harbormaster and GitHub to automate the generation of an SME quality project built on, tested, contained and deployed through your GitHub pipeline.
+The contained Github configuration file (_.github/workflows/generate-project.yml_) is a simple, yet powerful way to leverage Harbormaster and GitHub to automate the generation of an SME quality project committed to a GitHub Repository and built, tested and optionally contained using GitHub Action.

 This repository also contains [sample Harbormaster project generation YAML files](https://github.com/Harbormaster-AI/github-action/tree/main/samples/yamls/project.as.code).
-These instructions will reference the Django project file (_django-project-as-code.yaml_)
+These instructions will reference the Django project file (_django-project-as-code.yaml_) but there are others.

+Harbormaster is a model-driven platform, and therefore you will need a model representation of you domain.
+You can learn more about this [here]().

-To take a quick test drive, follow the instructions in the *Quick Start* section or skip to the _Step-By-Step_ section to generate an application using more customized inputs.
+If you do not have a model yet and want to take a quick test drive, follow the instructions in the *Quick Start* section.
+If you want to use your own model, skip to the _Step-By-Step_ section to generate an application using more customized inputs.

 ## Quick Start